hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In line with many other historians, he has argued at length how the authorities were bent on preventing the peasant's ability to travel, detailing the negative effects from pilgrimage and how the authorities envisioned the peasants being tied to the land.
 As both the bakufu and daimyo's income came directly from the peasant's efforts in their fields, it is understandable how travel away from one's region could have negative repercussions in the eyes of those authorities.

-##### My argument
-Based on this research, this paper will examine previous evidence used in determine the position of the authorities What reasons they could have to be for or against pilgrimage, and with that position in mind, consider the economic effects of pilgrimage.

-#### Outline
-**Background:** Brief explanation of rise of pilgrimage and its change to sightseeing and tourism.

-It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it?

-%%That laxity is arguably the largest factor in the peasant's ability to travel, as without the ability to obtain a permit and
-would have severely hindered all movements, yet the reason behind it remains obscure.%%

-%%Hints of an answer to this question have been made by ??, who mentions the social acceptance of pilgrimage.
-While social acceptance of pilgrimage could have been influential,  I argue that the reason for the authorities laxity towards peasant pilgrimage was the bakufu's economic focus and position toward the peasants of socially responsive ruler.
-Because they were more focused on keeping a propserous country rather than lording over the lower class,  the the economic factors surrounding pilgrimage that are the primary reason which  affected the their desire and ability to restrict the movements of the lower class.
-Specifically, the rise of pilgrimage tourism as an industry and the economic benefits thereof.

-Therefore, I argue that the reason for this laxity lies in:
-- **economic motivations to encourage pilgrimage**
-	As seen in motivations to promote tourism by the oshi, there were a number of economic benefits of pilgrimage that were desired not just by the shrines and temples.
-	- cases where they limit pilgrimage are for their negative affects on region.
-They do not appear to seek to stop pilgrimage itself.
-- **position of benevolent ruler** and being primarily concerned with the economy and region's propsperity.
-	Evidence:
-	- Confucian based Tokugawa was not authoritarian but bottom up ( #Paramore_2012)
-	- Oda and Ieyasu's leadership policies and idea of "men of the realm" ( #Cambridge History, *need reference*)
-	- Confucian precepts of benevolent rule ( #Cambridge, #Hall_1966 ).
-Indeed Vaporis himself mentions "Considerable benevolence was shown by officials to commoners caught trying to go through or around sekisho illegally" ( #Vaporis 1994, 180) despite his position that authorities were set against letting commoners travel.
-	- Reference work of leaving peasants with surplus for overall economic benefit.
-Perhaps they have more to lose than to gain if they go against the commoners.
-Perhaps the idea of them being against pilgrimage is based on a few writings without taking their overall actions into account.
-**Conclusion:** Sum up the reasons for tourism and how they outweigh against tourism.
-If the authorities were more concerned about economy and managing the country, it is understandable why they would not hinder pilgrimage and only lightly voice "unnecessary travel".
-.%%

 ### Motivation